layline-io/layline-doc/docs/03-assets/processors-output/asset-output-frame.md

 ![Parallel requests (Output Frame)](.asset-output-frame_images/22cde544.png)

-In order to accelerate writing to a EventBridge, you can parallelize this process.
+In order to accelerate writing to an EventBridge, you can parallelize this process.
 Entering `100` here (example) allows layline.io to have 100 messages "in-flight" to EventBridge in parallel.

 ### Routing Rules